batden/esteem/README.md

 ```

 > [!TIP]
-> Use auto-completion: Type *est* and press Tab.
+> Use auto-completion: Type *est* and press the Tab key.

 ## Update local repo

-Check for updates at least once per week.
 To update the local repository, change to ~/.esteem/ and run:

 ```bash